zhouzi/awesome-perceived-performance/README.md

 ## About this document

 This is an open, public and work in progress document.
 "Reactive Design" has been around us for a while now but it still lack of definitions and resources.
-The purpose of this repository is to give an home to those design patterns.
+The purpose of this repository is to give a home to those design patterns.
 Contributions are more than welcome!

 Please also note that even if this document mention [Reactive Systems and The Reactive Manifesto](http://www.reactivemanifesto.org/), there is no relation between the two projects and teams at the time of writing.